-This bill amends various sections of the Idaho Code concerning taxation, specifically addressing market value assessments, military retirement pay deductions, corporate income tax rates, and tax assessment limitations.
+This bill amends various sections of the Idaho Code concerning taxation, focusing on market value assessments, military retirement pay deductions, corporate income tax rates, and the limitations on tax assessments and collections.
 It mandates that property assessments must reflect a median ratio of assessed value to market value within a range of ninety-five percent (95%) to one hundred five percent (105%).
-The bill also updates the criteria for military retirement pay deductions, allowing individuals who are disabled or over sixty-two to deduct certain retirement benefits from their taxable income.
-Additionally, it gradually reduces corporate income tax rates from 7.6% to 5.3% over several years and revises the limitations on tax assessments and collections, including the accrual of interest on taxes.
+The bill also updates the criteria for military retirement pay deductions, specifying eligibility based on age and disability, and clarifies the maximum deductible retirement benefits.
+Additionally, it introduces a tiered reduction of corporate income tax rates, aiming for a final rate of five and three-tenths percent (5.3%) by 2025, and revises the limitations on tax assessments and collections, including provisions for retroactive application and an emergency declaration.

 Statutes affected: